 How much should your B2B website cost?

-B2B website budget: design & coding
+B2B website budget: design and development

-– Optimizing browser compatibility for common web-browsers
+– Optimizing browser compatibility for common web browsers

-Additional B2B website budget items that are often overlooked
+Important B2B website budget items to consider

 – What are our objectives?

 – What content are they looking for?

 – How should we organize the site to deliver our objectives?